 To the question “What is your most horrible experience in Vietnam?” a major part of tourists without a doubt will answer “Scams”.
-Along with pickpocket, scam and fraud are also what travelers fear most when visiting the country.
+Along with pickpocket, scam and fraud are also what travellers fear most when visiting the country.
 The fact that scam can be found in any tourist service is alone the reason some tourists never come back despite how beautiful Vietnam is.
 To stay away from these issues, read our article for some tips you can use to deal with the tricksters.

 Related: Tips on Motorbike Taxi in Vietnam

-Tour and visa agents: tourists often search up for tour and visa agents on internet, and there is no lack of fake agents.
+Tour and visa agents: tourists often search up for a tour and visa agents on the internet, and there is no lack of fake agents.
 These agents would have websites with full information of their addresses, emails and even phone numbers.
 They would appear totally reliable, trustworthy or even too-good-to-be-true.
 Especially with visa on arrival agents, due to the visa process requiring the service fee to be paid before receiving approval letter, tricksters can take advantages of this and create quite a bad name for visa on arrival service in Vietnam.
 As of fake travel agents, they always have some fancy and super cheap deals with great information and customer support.
 Then after you paid, they suddenly close down the business.
 By this way, they can create new travel website almost every month.
-Alternatively, other kind of trick of travel agents is to sell poor tour, for example you should be careful with “one-day tour” on Ha Long Bay at a cheap price or Hanoi full-day/half-day city tour.
-Some of Ha Long one-day tours promise you to include kayak or swimming but in reality, cut them off; or hours of waiting for embarking or poor quality lunch.
+Alternatively, another kind of trick of travel agents is to sell poor tour, for example, you should be careful with “one-day tour” on Ha Long Bay at a cheap price or Hanoi full-day/half-day city tour.
+Some of Ha Long one-day tours promise you to include kayak or swimming but in reality, cut them off, or hours of waiting for embarking or poor quality lunch.

 To avoid all of these things, you have to:

 - Only choose the reliable taxi brands such as Mai Linh (green taxi), Vinasun or Taxi Group.
-Avoid suspicious taxis which have no meters and taxi brands whom you can’t search information on internet
+Avoid suspicious taxis which have no meters and taxi brands whom you can’t search for information on the internet

 - Knowing where you are going is very important and at the same time showing the driver that you are not an easy target